-Microsoft Access for Windows
+COSA 25 Microsoft Access for Windows 54 hours lecture

 Formerly CAOTC 47A and COSA 25AD.
 Relational databases concepts using Microsoft Access including design fundamentals, creation of tables, queries, forms, and reports are covered.
 This course satisfies the technology component of the Information Competency graduation requirement.
 Upon successful completion of this course, students will be provided with a voucher to take the Microsoft Office Specialist (MOS) industry certification exam.
+Transferable to CSU computers, common software programs, peripherals, and social media.
+Students are instructed in the use of a word processor, spreadsheet, presentation tools, and internet applications.
+This course satisfies the technology component of the Information Competency graduation requirement.
+Upon successful completion of this course, students will be given a voucher to sit for the Internet and Computing Core (IC3) industry certification exam.
+Transferable to CSU